MicrosoftDocs/entra-docs/docs/identity/users/groups-create-rule.md

 ## Check processing status for a rule

-You can see the rule processing status and the last membership change date on the **Overview** page for the group.
+You can see the rule processing status and the last membership change date on the **Overview** page for the dynamic membership group.

   :::image type="content" source="./media/groups-create-rule/group-status.png" alt-text="Screenshot of a diagram of the dynamic membership group status.":::